Gear

 October in southern Arizona is typically dry and sunny.
 Higher elevations are more likely to be cooler and/or receive rainfall.
 In lower elevations (near Phoenix) temperatures are between 89 degrees F and 64 degrees F.

-In October 2018, the North Rim of the Grand Canyon experienced lightning and snow on AZT in a Day, while the southern sections had near-perfect weather.
+In October 2018, the North Rim of the Grand Canyon experienced lightning and snow on AZT in a Day, while the southern legs had near-perfect weather.
 So, it’s best to check the weather on the day of the event and plan accordingly.

 Is there a rain date?